jahangirzadanurlan/E-commerce-Platform/README.md

 ## How To Use :book:

-1. Register a new user at `localhost:8080/register`.
+1. Register a new user at `localhost:8080/user/auth/registration`.
-2. Browse available wholesale products at `localhost:8080/wholesale-products`.
+2. Browse available wholesale products at `localhost:8080/product/wholesale-products`.
+3. Buy product `localhost:8080/product/buy-product`.
-3. Purchase products to resell on `localhost:8080/market-products`.
+4. Purchase products to resell on `localhost:8080/product/market-products`.
-4. Automated tasks will simulate sales at predefined intervals.
+5. Automated tasks will simulate sales at predefined intervals.

 ## Contributing :handshake: